 Meningitis B is a bacterial infection caused by Neiseria meningitidis.
 Meningitis B is a disease that causes inflammation to the covering of the brain and spinal cord, making it infected and swollen.
 It can also lead to blood poisoning (septicaemia).
 Meningitis B can progress quickly and can kill within 24 hours.
 Meningitis B kills more children under the age of 5 years old than any other infectious disease.
 Even with treatment, 20 percent of survivors can be left with long-term disabilities or brain damage.

 Fever, Vomiting, Headache, Stiff neck, Sensitivity to light, Confusion, Pinprick rash.

 It is spread from person to person via droplets, such as sneezes and coughs.

 People of any age group can be infected with Meningitis B, but the two groups that have a higher risk are infants and teenagers.

 Meningitis B vaccine protects against the majority of Meningitis B disease strains in the UK.

 Meningitis B vaccine represents a major technological breakthrough: for many years, it seemed that a vaccine against B strains of meningitis would be too difficult to produce.

 In infants and children, the most common reaction has been a fever and some swelling around the injection site.
 Infant paracetamol is sometimes recommended for small children.
 Our staff will give you advice about any likely side effects during your appointment.

 The immunisation appointment takes around 15 minutes.
-One of our friendly and experienced doctors or nurses will put your mind at ease and can answer any questions or concerns you may have – whether about Meningitis B, or other childhood vaccines.
-Our doctors and nurses have plenty of experience working with children and will do their best to make the process as quick and painless as possible.
+One of our friendly and experienced medics will put your mind at ease and can answer any questions you may have – whether about Meningitis B, or other childhood vaccines.
+Our doctors and nurses have plenty of experience working with children and will make the process as quick and painless as possible.